-Did you know that every brave camper has a volunteer that we call a Cimbora (Hungarian for buddy)?
+Did you know that every brave camper has a volunteer that we call a Cimbora (Hungarian for friend)?
 They perform at different roles, but what is common in their work is that they work with children and inspire and motivate them.
 Cimboras are also with them during their adventures as they create their experiences.
 Choose which task suits you the most!

 Please note, that for the majority of our camp sessions you need to speak Hungarian.
 The only exception is one international session where English is required.